+Notably, toward a trustworthy and secure MSP for 6G wireless networks, blockchain radio access network (B-RAN) [2] was proposed to establish cooperative trust among inherently untrusted network entities without any middleman and create an extensive network of subnetworks [1].
+B-RAN manages network access, authentication, authorization, and accounting via trusted interactions with enhanced security and efficiency.
 By now, a lot of literature has studied and analyzed B-RAN regarding its features, applications, and performance.
-The B-RAN paradigm for 6G and its potential application scenarios were discussed at length in [1], [20].
-The security and latency trade-off of B-RAN were analytically characterized in [21].
+The B-RAN paradigm for 6G and its potential application scenarios was discussed at length in [1] and [20].
+The security and latency tradeoff of B-RAN were analytically characterized in [21].
 A basic B-RAN service workflow was designed in [22] with some prototype tests.
-The work [23] proposed a secure blockchain-based multi-hop data routing protocol.
-A secure grant-free access mechanism named hash access was developed and analyzed in [24], [25].
+The work [23] proposed a secure blockchain-based multihop data routing protocol.
+A secure grant-free access mechanism named hash access was developed and analyzed in [24] and [25].

 This work focuses on how to construct B-RAN to facilitate aggregating, pooling, and coordinating wireless resources, e.g., spectrum, computation, and storage or even infrastructures, from multiple hosts and owners across networks, and enabling secure and efficient sharing and trading in wireless networks.
 As shown in Fig. 1, the resource sharing and trading in B-RAN involves massive interactions both inside and between a group of resource hosts and owners and heterogeneous user devices, which, consequently, requires a practical and efficient architecture.
-However, a number of challenges have to be overcome: 1) When the blockchain is applied in wireless networks with heterogeneous devices and limited resources, a lightweight architecture design should be considered to reduce the overall energy consumption and increase efficiency [26]; 2) The resource hosts and owners in B-RAN require secure methods to aggregate, pool, and coordinate resources; 3) In B-RAN, resource requests can be conveniently fulfilled via smart contracts, but power-limited mobile devices cannot handle the intensive computation for creation, transmission, validation, and storage of smart contracts; 4) Resource services and applications are built upon trust between network entities, whereas their efficiency is still constrained by lengthy block confirmations and redundant blockchain structures; 5) The scalability of B-RAN is limited by complex on-chain operations of traditional blockchains; 6) The consensus in B-RAN should be flexibly configured to adapt to diverse resource services and applications with different security, latency, and complexity requirements; 7) A suitable mechanism is required to assure and supervise the reliable and honest actions of all network participants.
+However, a number of challenges have to be overcome the following.

+When the blockchain is applied in wireless networks with heterogeneous devices and limited resources, a lightweight architecture design should be considered to reduce the overall energy consumption and increase efficiency [26].

+- The resource hosts and owners in B-RAN require secure methods to aggregate, pool, and coordinate resources. - In B-RAN, resource requests can be conveniently fulfilled via smart contracts, but power-limited mobile devices cannot handle the intensive computation for creation, transmission, validation, and storage of smart contracts. - Resource services and applications are built upon trust between network entities, whereas their efficiency is still constrained by lengthy block confirmations and redundant blockchain structures. - 5) The scalability of B-RAN is limited by complex onchain operations of traditional blockchains. - 6) The consensus in B-RAN should be flexibly configured to adapt to diverse resource services and applications with different security, latency, and complexity requirements. - 7) A suitable mechanism is required to assure and supervise the reliable and honest actions of all network participants.
 Due to the above problems, most existing blockchain architectures and techniques are not readily applicable to B-RAN.
 That is why a dedicated and practical architecture design is needed.

 This work aims to establish a unified architecture with enhanced efficiency, security, compatibility, and flexibility for resource sharing and trading in B-RAN.
-Specifically, we develop a six-layer architecture that incorporates a number of novel features such as enhanced blockchain structures, secure interaction methods, efficient service mechanisms, and scalable transaction patterns.
+Specifically, we develop a six-layer architecture that incorporates a number of novel features, such as enhanced blockchain structures, secure interaction methods, efficient service mechanisms, and scalable transaction patterns.
 The layered architecture can simplify the functionalities of resource sharing and trading in B-RAN by breaking them into smaller and more manageable units, offering greater flexibility and interoperability.
 Further, we design a number of pluggable functional modules in each layer to support diverse functions, services, and applications of resource sharing and trading.
 The contributions of this work are summarized as follows.